 So what is this “drone thing”.
 Drones are little hover crafts that can carry a camera around and the pilot of the drone stands on the ground.
 They are able to fly around and see all aspects of the area where the home is located.

-I was actually shopping for a home when Deborah Ward, Clearwater Realtor, listed this property and even though it was smaller than the square footage and bedrooms I wanted, I really wanted to see the house after seeing this video of the neighborhood and home.
+I was actually shopping for a home when Deborah Ward, Clearwater Real Estate Agent, listed this property and even though it was smaller than the square footage and bedrooms I wanted, I really wanted to see the house after seeing this video of the neighborhood and home.

 How Much Do Drone Videos Cost